 The Westell Technologies, Inc. 2015 Omnibus Incentive Compensation Plan (the 2015 Plan) was approved at the annual meeting of stockholders on September 16, 2015.
-The 2015 Plan replaced the Westell Technologies, Inc. 2004 Stock Incentive Plan (the 2004 Plan).
-If any award granted under the 2015 Plan or the 2004 Plan is canceled, terminates, expires, or lapses for any reason, any shares subject to such award will again be available for the grant of an award under the 2015 Plan.
+If any award granted under the 2015 Plan is canceled, terminates, expires, or lapses for any reason, any shares subject to such award will again be available for the grant of an award under the 2015 Plan.
 Shares subject to an award will not be made available again for issuance under the Plan if such shares are: (a) delivered to or withheld by the Company to pay the grant or purchase price of an award, or (b) delivered to or withheld by the Company to pay the withholding taxes related to an award.
 Any awards or portions thereof that are settled in cash and not in shares will not be counted against the foregoing Share limit.
-There are a total of 1,131,957 shares available for issuance under the 2015 Plan as of March 31, 2018.
-The stock options, restricted stock awards, and RSU awards granted under the 2015 Plan generally typically vest in equal annual installments over 3 years for employees and 1 year for independent directors.
-The stock options, restricted awards, and RSU awards under the 2004 Plan vest in equal annual installments over 4 years.
+There are a total of 631,959 shares available for issuance under the 2015 Plan as of March 31, 2019.
+The stock options, restricted stock awards, and RSU awards granted under the 2015 Plan generally typically vest in equal annual installments over 3 years for employees and 1 year for non-employee directors.
 PSUs earned generally vest over the performance period, as described below.
 Certain awards provide for accelerated vesting if there is a change in control (as defined in the 2015 Plan), or when provided within individual employment contracts.
 The Company accounts for forfeitures as they occur.
 The Company issues new shares of stock for awards under the 2015 Plan.